fredo/munus-ui/README.md

 ### How it works

 - Prerequisite: User has funds on Firn (currently only Base supported)
-- User connects to Munus website with Metamask using the Firn Snap
+- User connects to Munus website with Metamask using the Firn MetaMask Snap
 - User selects address of charity and donation amount and hashes it with a secret
 - Firn Snap creates proof for transaction and calls the Munus smart contract
 - Munus smart contract registers the hash of the tx and forwards the funds to the charity